Cheburashka: Antagonist

-Copyright issues
+Copyright issues and status

 Cheburashka in 1965, in the first edition of the book.

 The rights to the Cheburashka character and image have been heavily debated in court.
 In 1994, Eduard Uspensky (the writer) copyrighted the character's name and image and proceeded to sell the rights to various countries.
 Leonid Shvartsman, the art director of the animated films, has tried to prove in court that he was the creator of Cheburashka's visual appearance and that this copyright should be separate from the rights for the literary character.
 On 13 March 2007, Shvartsman and his lawyer lost a 4.7 million ruble lawsuit against BRK Cosmetics and Eduard Uspensky.
 Shvartsman alleged that Uspensky illegally sold the rights to the Cheburashka image (which was allegedly not his to sell) to BRK Cosmetics, which used it on toothpaste packaging.
 The defence argued that the artist who drew the character for the toothpaste had never seen the animated films and had created the character himself after the impressions left from reading Uspensky's books.
 Shvartsman argued that the character on the packets was allegedly an exact copy of the one in the animated films.

+Uspensky died in 2018, meaning that the copyright for the Cheburashka character will last until 31 December 2088 (see Copyright law of the Russian Federation).

-Cheburashka sightings
+Cheburashka in culture

 The Antonov An-72 is said to resemble Cheburashka when viewed from the front.